Eukon05/dilanbot/README.md

 <ul>

 <li>
 Why does the bot require admin privileges?!
-This is a scam!<br>
+This is a scam!<br><br>
 No, this is not a scam.
 You need to grant Dilan admin access, because I was too lazy to implement permission checks.<br>
 If you are still unsure about the bot's safety, feel free to look through the code, I assure you that it's 100% safe<br>